Halsey Street (Newark): North of Market Street

+The Hahnes building

 Ground was broken on the renovation of the Hahnes building in 2015, for adaptive reuse as educational, residential, and retail spaces.
 A six-story addition was built on the Halsey Street side, featuring close to 100 apartments and an underground parking garage.

 Rutgers opened a new arts and cultural center on three floors of the Halsey Street annex in 2017.
-Called "Express Newark", it includes an 'arts incubator', media center, design consortium, print shop, portrait studio, and lecture hall, as well as exhibition and performance spaces.
-The project also includes a Whole Foods, Barnes & Noble, Petco, CitiMD Urgent Care, and a restaurant by celebrity chef Marcus Samuelsson called Marcus B & P. Halston Flats, a restored former industrial building at Raymond Boulevard converted to apartments with retail/restaurants on the ground floor, opened in 2017.
+Called "Express Newark," it includes an 'arts incubator,' media center, design consortium, print shop, portrait studio, and lecture hall, as well as exhibition and performance spaces.
+The center is home to the annual AAPI Jazz Fest.
+The project also includes a Whole Foods, Barnes & Noble, Petco, CitiMD Urgent Care, and a restaurant by celebrity chef Marcus Samuelsson called Marcus B & P. In 2024, Samuelsson opened Vibe BBQ at the location.

+Prudential headquarters area

+Halston Flats, a restored former industrial building at Raymond Boulevard converted to apartments with retail/restaurants on the ground floor, opened in 2017.
 The Kresge building, now home to Newark Public Schools, was once a stop on the Cedar Street Subway, part of Newark's extensive streetcar system.
 The S.Klein buildings was demolished to make way for a new tower that is part of Prudential Headquarters complex, which has been based in the district since the company's founding in the 19th century.
 The Bambergers building, now called 165 Halsey Street, has become an internet exchange point housing numerous computer systems including DE-CIX New York and Lexent Metro Connect.
+The New Jersey Motion Picture & Television Commission is in the Gibraltar Building on Halsey.

+SoMa area

 The area south of Market Street, dubbed SoMa by developers, includes the Teachers Village neighbourhood.
-This area is undergoing development under a revitalization master plan design by Newark native Richard Meier, which in turn has stimulated other building and renovation projects.
+This area is undergoing development following a revitalization master plan design and work completed in 2018 by Newark native Richard Meier which in turn has stimulated other building and renovation projects.
 It is home to Hobby's, a landmark delicatessen luncheonette, and new restaurants, shops, and a planned Eataly-style food marketplace.
 For much of the 20th century, the neighborhood was an entertainment district, including cinemas and the venues The Key Club and Sparky J's.
 The Newark Female Charitable Society is a group of historic buildings on Halsey at Hill Street.